How to Reinstate Your Suspended Drivers License in North Dakota

 Applying for a North Dakota Hardship License

 Once the form is completed, drivers need to pay the driving license reinstatement fees and mail or email the documentation to a local ND DOT office.
-After that, the Department of Transportation has to determine the validity of information found on the application form and issue temporary restricted credentials to eligible drivers who are holding ND suspended driving licenses.
+After that, the Department of Transportation has to determine the validity of the information found on the application form and issue temporary restricted credentials to eligible drivers who are holding ND suspended driving licenses.

 Note: The North Dakota DOT offers hardship licenses to drivers older than 18 years of age who hold either a Class D or a Class M license.